-Previous network worms like CodeRed and Conficker were once commonplace and spread like wildfire through file sharing or network vulnerabilities.
+Previous network worms like CodeRed and Conficker were once commonplace and spread like wildfire through file-sharing or network vulnerabilities.
 Once these worms penetrated the networks, they were difficult to stop and infiltrated multiple devices.
 Today, hackers are combining the power of ransomware and the concept behind network worms to create Ransomware.
-Like network worms, ransomware gets into systems, but then take over the files and encrypt them.
+Like network worms, ransomware gets into systems, but then takes over the files and encrypts them.
 This is when hackers step in and demand a ransom to decrypt the files and release them to their rightful owner.

 Unlike malware’s reliance on email phishing schemes, ransomware works its way into computer systems by exploiting vulnerabilities such as outdated operating systems and patches.
 Once the Ransomware has worked its way into a device, hackers can encrypt the data and lock out the user.

 It’s no secret what hackers want.
 They post a malicious note to run on the screen for the person who tries to log on.
 The sinister message explains their computer has been hacked and how to pay the ransom.
 At this point, there is little the user can do to recover their encrypted files.